 Variegated cinnamon vine can quickly create an increasingly large patch as the bulbils drop and sprout up into new plants, to the point that it is considered invasive in many areas.
 I suggest keeping it in a pot set on a paved area, or in a bed surrounded by paving, so you can easily pick up and discard the dropped tubercles.
 Unless you are a collector of unusual variegated plants and are willing to keep this one in a site where it cannot easily spread, I advise against buying this listing.
 I cannot ship these to IN or WI.

-This listing is for 10 pea-sized tubercles from September and October 2020, not seeds.
+2022 collection sold out.
+I may be able to collect again in fall 2023.
+This listing is for 8 roughly pea-sized tubercles, not seeds.
+Very limited amount; 1 packet per customer.
 I ship them in a padded envelope, but they are not otherwise protected from freezing temperatures, which I suspect could damage them if they are exposed too long (sitting in a mailbox for hours in extreme cold, for example).
-For this reason, I advise against ordering them if your area is experiencing very cold weather.

 Please read the growing information as well before ordering.